The Impact Of The Pact Act

-This is a major victory for the industry and for all states because the law, which goes into effect July 1, includes the following provisions:
+This is a major victory for the industry and the states because the law, which goes into effect July 1, includes the following provisions:

--- Retailers that sell cigarettes and smokeless tobacco products over the Internet must collect state cigarette taxes, smokeless tobacco taxes and sales taxes, and pay those taxes to the states where the customer who is purchasing the tobacco products resides;
+- Retailers selling cigarettes and smokeless tobacco products over the Internet must collect state cigarette taxes, smokeless tobacco taxes and sales taxes, and pay those taxes to the states where the customer who is purchasing the tobacco products resides.

--- Internet retailers must verify the age of the individual purchasing cigarettes and smokeless tobacco products to prevent underage youth from buying these products; and
+- Internet retailers must verify the age of the individual purchasing cigarettes and smokeless tobacco products to prevent underage youth from buying these products.

 This expected impact of higher cigarette and smokeless tobacco sales by retailers should begin to be seen shortly after July 1, and pick up as each month passes.
-This new law is the first piece of legislation to come out of Congress in some time that will directly benefit tobacco retailers, and is a welcome relief from recent legislation such as the federal cigarette and tobacco tax increases.
+This new law is the first piece of legislation to come out of Congress in some time that will directly benefit tobacco retailers and is a welcome relief from previous legislation such as the recent federal cigarette and tobacco tax increases.

-The amount of the tax windfall will vary by state and those states with high cigarette and OTP tax rates will most likely see the largest tax windfall because residents would have had a greater tendency to avoid paying excessive tax rates by purchasing tobacco products online.
+The amount of the tax windfall will vary by state, and those states with high cigarette and other tobacco products (OTP) tax rates will most likely see the largest tax windfall because residents would have had a greater tendency to avoid paying excessive tax rates by purchasing tobacco products online.
 Whether the overall tax windfall impact will be small or large, the impact will be positive for each and every state.

-Passing the PACT Act into law was a group effort and NATO was a member of the Coalition to Stop Contraband Tobacco, a coalition of trade associations, businesses and individuals that lobbied Congress to pass the legislation.
+Passing the PACT Act into law was a group effort and NATO was a member of the Coalition to Stop Contraband Tobacco, a coalition of trade associations, businesses and individuals, which lobbied Congress to pass the legislation.
 This coalition included, among others, the American Wholesale Marketers Association (AWMA), NACS and the Society of Independent Gasoline Marketers of America (SIGMA).

-Editor's Note: The opinions expressed in this column are the author's, and do not necessarily reflect the views of Convenience Store News for the Single Store Owner.
+Editor's Note The opinions expressed in this article are the author's, and do not necessarily reflect the views of Convenience Store News.